-The Waste Disposal Facilities Restricted Asset is held for the development and renewal of assets within Council's waste facilities and for the rehabilitation of the sites at the end of their lives.
-The waste facility fee structure includes a component for future replacement of facilities that is transferred to this restricted asset and applied to expenditure as this is incurred.
-The nature of asset construction and renewal is 'lumpy' and can result in periods when this restricted asset becomes 'overdrawn' as can be seen in the schedules below.
-As assets tend to be long lived, it is expected that this position will be recovered over time.
-During the current planning cycle, operating improvements at the facility have provided an opportunity to partly address this shortfall through proposed additional transfers to this restriction without impacting on the gate fee pricing.
-The following table shows anticipated restrictions and the subsequent table nature of funding and purpose of the current internally restricted asset funds. outlines the
+The Waste Disposal Facilities Restricted Asset is held for development and renewal of assets within Council's waste facilities and for the rehabilitation of sites at the end of their lives.
+The waste facility fee structure includes a component for future replacement of facilities that is transferred to the restricted asset and offsets expenditure as it is incurred.
+The nature of asset construction and renewal is 'lumpy' and can result in periods when the restricted asset becomes 'overdrawn' as can be seen in the schedules below.
+As assets tend to be long lived, it is expected that the position will be recovered over time.
+During the current planning cycle, operating improvements at the facility have provided an opportunity to partly address this shortfall through additional transfers to the restriction without impacting the gate fee pricing.